π’ Latest Updates

 The core generative model generally refers to the main architecture responsible for text-to-music generation, excluding auxiliary components such as audio encoders, text encoders, or vocoders.
 The organizers reserve the right to make final determinations on what constitutes a core generative model.
 If you believe your architecture may be difficult to classify, please contact the organizers proactively to discuss and resolve any ambiguities before submission.

-Teams may choose to participate in one or both tracks.
+Teams may participate in one or both tracks.
+Each member can be in up to three teams (regardless of tracks), but can only be the first author for one team.
 Both tracks are evaluated with the same criteria (as specified in the coming section), but ranked independently.

 Awards